-FDLE has developed and implemented a web-based system for the submission of UCR data that is accessible to all law enforcement agencies throughout the state.
+FDLE has developed and implemented a web-based system for the submission of UCR Summary data that is accessible to all law enforcement agencies throughout the state.
 The system allows for both manual data entry and automated uploading of data.
-All agencies participating in Florida's UCR Program shall use this system.
+Agencies participating in Summary data reporting shall use this system to report to Florida's UCR Program.